dushyantkumark/terreform/README.md

 # terreform
-This repository have different terraform files used in projects.
+This repository have terraform file to create ec2 instances.